cs573-21s/04-multiple-views/README.md

 ----------------
 - Implemented a world map view
 - Arranged Div elements using flex displays to make the view more responsive
-- I wanted to see if there are underlying patterns that are present in countries that are known as tax-heavens and it doesn't seem that the tax rate or the geographical location of the tax-heaven plays a role.
-Interestingly however most of the tax heavens seem to have easy access to sea ports.
+- I wanted to see if there are underlying patterns present in countries known as tax-heavens, and it doesn't seem that the tax rate or the geographical location of the tax-heaven plays a role.
+Interestingly however, most of the tax heavens seem to have easy access to seaports.

 References:
 ------------------